-I would suggest maybe practicing this first on scrap fabric.
-Its important to understand how to get the right angle.
-If you don’t get the right angle, it won’t lay flat when you turn it back right way around.
+I would suggest maybe practising this first on scrap fabric.
+It’s important to understand how to get the right angle.
+If you don’t get the right angle, it won’t lay flat when you turn it back the right way around.

 MOVING ON WITH THE HEM…

 Just like with the curved hem I showed you a few posts ago, you can choose to (or not to) use a fusible hem tape like Stitch Witchery to stabilize and hold your hem in place before topstitching.
 Just sandwich it in the folds and iron using the directions.
 Do this along the entire hem, including the inner curve and tie tips.